|

 GAIGE:

-English variant of Gage, meaning "moneylender"
+Variant spelling English Gage, meaning "moneylender."

 GAIL:

-Variant of English Gale, meaning "calm, tranquil."
+Variant spelling of English Gale, meaning "calm, tranquil."

 GAIR:

-Variant of English Gare, meaning "spear."
+Variant spelling of English Gare, meaning "spear."

 GAIROVALD:

-"spear" and wald "rule."
+"spear" and wald "rule, power," hence "spear

 GAIUS:

-Roman name derived from Latin Gavius, meaning
+Variant spelling of Roman Latin Gavius, meaning

-Hebrew unisex name meaning "mound, wave."
+(גַּל): Hebrew unisex name meaning "mound, wave."

 GALAHAD:

-find the Holy Grail.
+Holy Grail.
 The name was invented by the author of La Queste del

-- Variant of Arabic Jalal,
+spelling of Arabic Jalal,

 meaning "greatness."